 John Dodsworth is a director of Beacon Dodsworth and has worked with geographical information systems since the early 1990s.
 Those of us who work with him know that he is colour blind, a fact that those who have used the GIS systems and maps he has created might be surprised to hear.
-With the current prevalence of infographics and data maps daubed in red informing us about the risks of coronavirus, John wanted to write about his experience of colour blindness in a world of colourful data, charts and maps.
+With the current prevalence of infographics and data maps daubed in red informing us about the latest social, financial, or health crisis; John wanted to write about his experience of colour blindness in a world of colourful data, charts and maps.

 I am colour blind (CB).
 There are several types of colour blindness.
 Mine is a common one that I call red-green colour blind because the technical terms, deutan colour blindness, deuteranopia, or Daltonism, don’t convey it any better.
 I am not blind (just not very observant) and I do see colour (monochromatic visual impairment is extremely rare).
 About 8% of males are CB.